Eclipse Phase: Million Year Echo

 Dwarf planets are rocky, lack atmosphere, and are notable only for their potential metals or silicates.
 They are colder and even less interesting than dwarf planets, but there seems to be far, far more of them.
 Unlike terrestrial planets, ocean planets began as icy proto-planets far from their parent star that lacked the mass to grow into ice giant status and migrated to an inner orbit.
 As the ice melted, they were transformed into water worlds with vast, exceptionally deep oceans—as much as hundreds of kilometers.

-Below their crushing liquid depths is a small rocky core with a mantle of ice VII an exotic form of ice that forms under intense pressure.
+follow link Below their crushing liquid depths is a small rocky core with a mantle of ice VII an exotic form of ice that forms under intense pressure.
 Above the oceans is a thick helium and hydrogen atmosphere, hot with greenhouse effect.
 Underwater habitats might take advantage of the water pressure and its extreme heat as a backup energy source.

 - Share this audio.